i-namekawa/Pymagor/README.md

 ### Hard way (for development, on Linux/Mac, and to run on 64-bit Python)

 1. Install the latest Python 2.7 series.
-For Windows, Python(x,y) for 32-bit and WinPython or Anaconda for 64-bit are recommended.
+For Windows, Anaconda 64-bit python2.7 series are recommended.
+(WinPython no longer recommended because the latest WinPython2.7 series still uses numpy 1.9.3 but tifffile.py needs numpy 1.10)
-2. Install all the Dependencies.
-Python(x,y) covers most of these.
+2. Install all the Dependencies (see below for Anaconda example)
   * pillow
-  * numpy
+  * numpy (1.10 or newer)
-  * scipy (v0.12.0 or greater)
+  * scipy (v0.12.0 or newer)
   * matplotlib
   * xlrd
   * xlwt
   * wx (v2.8.12.1)
   * win32process (MS-Windows only)
   * yapsy
-  * tifffile.py (ver 2014.02.05 and 2016.02.22 I built worked with WinPython.
-2016.3.18 whl seems to work with anaconda)
+  * tifffile.py (ver 2014.02.05 or 2016.02.22 I built worked with WinPython.
+2016.3.18 whl seems to work with Anaconda)
 3. Clone the git repogitory (https://github.com/i-namekawa/Pymagor.git) and run Pymagor2.py

 #### Conda command to set up Python 2.7 (64-bit) for Pymagor

+* Install Miniconda (or full anaconda) for conda command line tool
 * conda create -n pymagor_env python=2.7 xlrd xlwt matplotlib scipy pillow
 * activate pymagor_env (win) or source activate pymagor_env (Linux/Mac)
 * then install 4 more libralies as follows